Concepts

 | Digital Trust | Data hosting in France and GDPR compliance. |

-| Security | Highly secure platform, certified SecNumCloud, HDS (Health Data Hosting), ISO 27001, and ISAE 3402 Type II. |
+| Security | Highly secure platform, certified SecNumCloud, HDS (Hébergement des Données de Santé), ISO 27001 and ISAE 3402 type II. |

-| High Availability | Platform availability rate of 99.99%, measured monthly, including maintenance windows. |
+| High Availability | Platform availability rate of 99.99%, measured monthly, maintenance windows included. |

-| Resilience | Business continuity and disaster recovery plans implemented as needed. |
+| Resilience | Implementation of business continuity or disaster recovery plans as needed. |

 | Automation | Fully automated platform designed to integrate into a digital transformation program. |